xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 Examples above show it's possible to store a full internet view in a **base system**.

 With a relatively small table of 616k routes, we have LEM used at approximatively 65%.
-But it's frequent to see larger internet tables (closer to 700k in August 2017), with many peering routes and internal routes, it still fits in but doesn't give much room for future growth.
+But it's frequent to see larger internet tables (closer to 700k in August 2017), with many peering routes and internal routes.
+It still fits in but doesn't give much room for future growth.

 We advise to prefer **scale line cards and systems** for such use-cases.